-This year, the College of Professional Studies welcomed five new faculty colleagues and celebrated five faculty colleagues who earned a promotion, whose accomplishments are listed below.
+This year, the College of Professional Studies welcomed eight new faculty colleagues and celebrated five faculty colleagues who earned a promotion, whose accomplishments are listed below.

 The faculty of the College of Professional Studies create exceptional learning experiences that are essential to our students’ success.
 Along with that demonstrated excellence, the faculty also share a commitment to exploring new ways of responding to the changing needs of our students.
 Our faculty members’ ingenuity, expertise, and creativity in program and curriculum development prove that education can persist and even flourish during difficult times.